Find Grad Schools

 9 Yearly Graduations

 Keene State College is the 12th most popular school in the nation for students seeking a master's degree in quality control tech.
+Roughly 3,200 attend the school each year.
 The average in-state tuition for full-time undergraduates is $11,754 per year, while in-state graduate students, on average, pay $9,756 per year.
-During the 2020-2021 academic year, 9 people received their master's degree in quality control tech from Keene State.
+During the most recent year for which we have data, 9 people received their master's degree in quality control tech from Keene State.
+Of these students, 31% were women and 23% were members of underrepresented racial-ethnic groups.

 9 Yearly Graduations

 The 12th most popular school in the country for quality control tech majors who are seeking their master's degree is Southeastern Oklahoma State University.
 Each year, around 5,600 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $6,420 per year, while in-state graduate students, on average, pay $4,734 per year.
-During the 2020-2021 academic year, 9 people received their master's degree in quality control tech from Southeastern Oklahoma State University.
-About 22% of this group were women, and 33% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 9 people received their master's degree in quality control tech from Southeastern Oklahoma State University.
+Of these students, 57% were women and 43% were members of underrepresented racial-ethnic groups.

 #14